Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 \subsection{Root-system complexity}

-We define a {\it root} as an accumulation of pathlines in the root system, that appears roughly as a cosmic-web filament (nearly 1-dimensional curves).
-Because it is ambiguous how physically relevant the streaks are that poke out of the central protohalo (the nearly convex shapes of nearly uniform background density), we concentrate attention on roots inside that central protohalo.
+We define a {\it root} as an accumulation of pathlines in the root system, that appears roughly as a cosmic-web filament (a nearly 1-dimensional curve).
+There could be some 2D equivalents of cosmic walls carrying in matter, either genuine walls that collapse lengthwise into the halo, or filaments perpendicular to the infall that sweep out a 2D manifold.
+But we found them not evident visually, so we focus on the filament-like roots.
+Because it is ambiguous how physically relevant the streaks are that poke out of the central protohalo (the nearly convex shape filled with particles initially), we concentrate our attention on roots inside that central protohalo.

 A quick visual impression finds more `structure' (more roots, and more branching) in a high-mass halo than a low-mass one.
-This is suggestive of the findings of \citet{GalarragaEspinosaEtal2023}: the number of filaments around a high-mass galaxy is generally higher than around a low-mass one (see also \citet{aragon2010} for similar findings for clusters), in this same TNG50 simulation.
-If major roots of the root system correspond to filaments outside the halo after it has formed, these may be very related findings.
+This suggests a correspondence between filaments as they exist at a given epoch and previous mass accretion, since the number of filaments around a galaxy or density peak generally increases with mass too, which has been found analytically \citep{CodisEtal2018}, in simulations \citep{KraljicEtal2020}, and in observations \citep{GalarragaEspinosaEtal2023}.
+There have been similar findings for galaxy clusters, in simulations \citep{aragon2010} and observations \citep{Euclid2025}.

 Also, based just on a visual impression, we find that the roots in a high-spin root system are generally more curved, or tortuous (a word used to describe a curvy river system, not to be confused with `torturous').
 Some even have a gap at the center between two blobs.
 This could happen if the blobs are linked in the FOF method, but have not yet physically merged.
-This is entirely expected; although halo spin may ultimately be sourced by extended regions of the initial velocity field \citep{NeyrinckEtal2020}, this may often manifest as a merger of haloes in spiraling orbits.
+This is entirely expected; although halo spin may ultimately be sourced by extended regions of the initial velocity field \citep{NeyrinckEtal2020}, an ultimately spinning structure may often manifest as a merger of haloes in spiraling orbits.

 However, although most of this paper is about the roots, the most visually striking aspects of the root systems, there is a substantial background of matter in them, as well.
 A fair fraction of matter seems to come straight into the halo, without noticeably clumping.